ibrahims-main/ibrahim/README.md

 # Hello, I'm Ibrahim! 👋

-I'm a 13-year-old aspiring C++, Python, Typescript programmer.
+I'm a 13-year-old aspiring programmer.
 I love coding, and I'm always looking for new challenges and projects to work on.

 ## 🌱 Currently Learning
 - Physics and Chemistry lmfao what u thought